Yang monopoles and emergent three-dimensional topological defects in interacting bosons

 A unique advantage of ultracold atoms is that topological defects and the associated topological invariants can be directly probed.
-To measure the first $Z_2$ invariant, $\zeta_1$, the local Berry curvature could be measured to extract the Berry phase accumulated in a 1D loop~\cite{pnas12,berry12,zakexp13,berry14,berry15,kolodrubetz16,nistarXiv}.
-To measure the second $Z_2$ invariant, $\zeta_2$, $W_{ij}(\phi)$ for each $\phi$ can be measured in the same manner as the reconstruction of Wilson line in a recent experiment~\cite{wilsonexp16}.
-Controllable perturbations can also been introduced in cold atom experiments by manipulating microscopic parameters.
-For small perturbations, our main results remain unchanged.
-For large perturbations, new effective Hamiltonians and new classes of topological defect may arise.
-We hope that our work will stimulate more studies on using ultracold atoms to create and measure topological defects in high dimensions, in particular, those emerged from interactions.
+To measure $\zeta_1$, the local Berry curvature could be measured to extract the Berry phase accumulated in a 1D loop~\cite{pnas12,berry12,zakexp13,berry14,berry15,kolodrubetz16,nistarXiv}.
+To measure $\zeta_2$, Wilson lines can be measured in the same manner in Ref.~\cite{wilsonexp16}.

-QZ acknowledges useful discussions with T.L.
-Ho, I. Spielman, and S. Sugawa.
-YY acknowledges useful discussions with C. Li.
-This work is supported by startup funds from Purdue University.
+In the NIST experiment on spinor BEC, inter-spin interactions exist.
+Thus, we need to consider generic interactions $\sum_ig_in_i^2+\sum_{i<j}g_{ij}n_in_j$, where $g_i$ ($g_{ij}$) is the intra (inter) spin interaction strength.
+If such interactions preserve time reversal symmetry, our main results remain unchanged.
+For interactions that break time reversal symmetry, even richer physics regarding topological defects arises~\cite{supnote}.

+In conclusion, we have shown that interactions give rise to emergent topological defects distinct from those seen by each individual particle.
+Depending on the total particle number and interaction strength, either giant Yang monopoles of multiple charges or 3D continuous topological defects emerge.
+Such topological defects can be accessed in current experiments, in particular, those on few-body systems.
+While Dirac monopoles control many 2D and 3D topological matters, Yang monopoles and $C_2$ are crucial for topological quantum phenomena in high dimensions, including 4D quantum Hall effects.
+Nodal lines and nodal rings as continuous topological defects also provide physicists unprecedented topological quantum matters.
+We hope that our work will stimulate more studies on using ultracold atoms to create and measure topological defects in high dimensional interacting systems.